 - Megaventory covers multi-location inventory management, order fulfillment, report creation, and manufacturing tracking.

 - Unleashed Software offers real-time inventory control and reporting.
-The solution is especially recommended for small e-commerce businesses.
+The solution is especially recommended for small eCommerce businesses.

+Logistics.
 When it comes to transportation, small-to-medium companies may consider Magaya, a freight management solution, which covers warehousing and cargo operations.
 Among other useful features, the vendor offers its LiveTrack plug-in for real-time cargo control.

-Another warehousing and transportation set tailored for small and medium businesses is Da Vinci, a cloud-based solution equipped with barcode scanning, a yard-management component, and other useful features.
+Another warehousing and transportation set tailored for small and medium businesses is Da Vinci, a cloud-based solution equipped with barcode scanning, a yard management component, and other useful features.

-Sure thing, there is no single SCM technology that fits everybody.
+There certainly is no single SCM technology that fits everybody.
 A complex and pricey package can be a money pit for a small business as it pays for plenty of unnecessary features.
 By contrast, an enterprise adopting a software solution with limited capabilities will hardly reach ambitious business goals.
 Here are some practical tips to help you choose the right option and avoid costly mistakes.

 Estimate the true total cost of ownership.
 Dive deeper into financial details and add up costs of support, customization, and upgrades.
 The final number can be impressively larger than the initial purchase price you are ready to pay.

+Start with separate, focused modules.
 Rather than investing in a large, stand-alone SCM system, you can start with implementing a few modules addressing major problems and bottlenecks across your supply chain.